Blurro/renderblox/README.md

 3. Load AvatarExporter.rbxl and press F5 to play
 4. Enter any username, or convert all imported models
 5. Choose a location and let it run!
-6. Extra notes that may be helpful on the release page
+6. See extra notes that may be helpful on the release page

 If you have issues, please ensure stock RenderDoc is working first, otherwise come to me @blurro on Discord